Skip to main content

 Presets

-A preset is the whole fingerprint bundle for one browser version on one platform.
+A preset is the full fingerprint bundle for one browser version on one platform.
 It packs:

 • TLS ClientHello (cipher list, extension list, supported groups, signature algorithms, ALPN, cert compression).